njgheorghita/devcon-iv-ethpm/README.md

 `ACCOUNT_PRIVATE_KEY` should be filled in as 0x prefixed hex strings.

 If you want to generate a manifest for solidity contracts, you must also have the solidity compiler installed on your machine.
 [Installation Guide](https://solidity.readthedocs.io/en/v0.4.24/installing-solidity.html).

+If you run into this error:
+SSLCertVerificationError: [SSL: CERTIFICATE_VERIFY_FAILED]
+run this: `/Applications/Python\ 3.7/Install\ Certificates.command`

 # OPEN CALL FOR DEVS